oronymzy/tips/docs/glossry.md

 : Capable of or characterized by an [adequate](https://en.wiktionary.org/wiki/adequate) or [excellent](https://en.wiktionary.org/wiki/excellent) level of [performance](https://en.wiktionary.org/wiki/performance) or [efficiency](https://en.wiktionary.org/wiki/efficiency).
 : Usage notes: In computing jargon, something *performant* is not necessarily *[efficient](https://en.wiktionary.org/wiki/efficient)* or *[optimal](https://en.wiktionary.org/wiki/optimal#English)*; it is “good enough” in a sense that performance levels meet or exceed the expectations of end users.[^performantdef-note1]

+**programmatical freedom** {: #programmaticalfreedomdef }
+: mass noun
+: The ability to run a program for any purpose and to study, change, and distribute it and any adapted versions.[^programmaticalfreedomdef-note1] This ability can be explained in more detail with **four freedoms** that specify the actions that can be taken on or with a program.
+The first action that can be performed (or **freedom zero**) is to run a program as one wishes, for any purpose.
+The second action that can be performed (or **freedom one**) is to study how a program works and change it to do one's computing as one wishes.
+The third action that can be performed (or **freedom two**) is to redistribute copies of a program.
+The fourth action that can be performed (or **freedom three**) is to distribute copies of a program one has changed.
+Actions two and four require the program's [source code](https://en.wikipedia.org/wiki/Source_code) to be available.[^programmaticalfreedomdef-note2]

 **relational expression** {: #relationalexpressiondef }
 : count noun
 : An [expression](#expressiondef) created using a [relational operator](#relationaloperatordef), also called a **condition**.[^relationalexpressiondef-note1]